-If you need a little inspiration for your first (or next!) solo adventure, here are the best places to travel alone in the USA, UK, Europe, India, Asia & more(!) in 2021 and 2022.
+If you need a little inspiration for your first (or next!) solo adventure, here are the best places to travel alone in the USA, UK, Europe, India, Asia & more(!) in 2022.

 A lot of people are terrified of traveling solo, especially to a different country.
 It usually raises questions about safety, loneliness, and the prospect of an IG feed full of selfies.
 The horror!
 But, in reality, traveling alone has never been easier thanks to ride-sharing apps, Airbnbs, and the never-ending supply of information provided by other travelers.